CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions does not have any dedicated interconnections between information system components within the authorization boundary and external third-party vendor information systems for the purposes of storing, processing, or transmitting federal agency data.

-##### LINCS

-LINCS does not have any dedicated interconnections between information system components within the authorization boundary and external third-party vendor information systems for the purposes of storing, processing, or transmitting federal agency data.
-LINCS is hosted on the AWS Cloud platform, which was approved under the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.

 # NIST SP 800-53 Revision 4 Privacy